Organized Cowardice: Putting the Pol in Poltroon

 (Note: Though DR has criticized science historians severely in

-certain respects, he regards them as superior to scientists in some others:
+certain respects, he regards them as superior to scientists in

 historical perspective, bibliography, and [most important] less of